 The Douro Valley in Portugal is divided into three broad areas: Baixo Corgo, Cima Corgo and Douro Superior.
 As a rule of thumb in the Douro, the further east the region lies, the drier the climate becomes and the more concentrated the wines.
 The valley is set around the river Douro, which runs right into Spain.
-Over there, it is called the Duero and is where the famous wines of Ribera del Duero are produced.
+Over there, it is called the Duero and is where the famous wines of Douro Valley are produced.
 Here is your Winerist guide to the key grape varieties of the Douro Valley.

 Sub regional differences